5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 Note: If you are not interested, we would appreciate it if you could let us know by writing in the subject line or sending us an email with the message 'I am not interested.'
 This way, we will make sure not to send you any further emails in the future.
 Thank you!

-Here's a revised version of the email:
+Here's a better version of that email:

 Hi [Sales Manager's Name],